TheRoccoB/hetzner-billing-auto-shutdown-and-notif/README.md

 - Sends Slack notifications when servers exceed a configurable bandwidth threshold
 - Automatically shuts down servers that exceed a critical bandwidth threshold
 - Provides detailed usage reports via CLI and Slack

+It's better to run this as a Github Action than run it on Hetzner, so you're not at risk of accidentally shutting down this script!

+It's possible that Hetzner billing can lag, making this not 100% foolproof.

 ## Environment Variables